 The Town has extensive tree protection and other environmental rules.
 These apply in the Town's planning jurisdiction and to property that may be brought into the Town’s jurisdiction within five years.

 Except for single-family dwellings, development of vacant property requires a development plan approval before any land disturbing activities.
 Properties that are being initially developed are typically reviewed as a Major Site Plan submittal or a Town Council submittal.
 Development plans require a meeting before any plan submittal.
-Please call (919) 469-4082 to schedule a pre-submittal meeting.
+Please call 311 or (919) 469-4082 to schedule a pre-submittal meeting.

 Changing the Use of a Building or Property